919201702/socks5/README.en.md

 ## Usage Example

-1. Modify the client configuration file `template-proxy.properties`
+1. Modify the client configuration file `template-proxy.properties` -> `proxy.properties`
 2. Start the server and client
 3. Configure your browser or other applications to use the SOCKS5 proxy
 4. Begin encrypted proxy connections